opensearch-project/logstash-output-opensearch/README.md

 In addition to the existing authentication mechanisms, if we want to add new authentication then we will be adding them in the configuration by using auth_type.

 Example Configuration for basic authentication:
+Note: For logstash running with OpenSearch 2.12.0 and higher the admin password needs to be a custom strong password supplied during cluster setup.

 ```
 output {
     opensearch {